autosuite/autolog/README.md

 ## Introduction

-Wrapper for [`github-changelog-generator`](https://github.com/github-changelog-generator/github-changelog-generator) that allows human-readable changelog sections to be retained, to automatically prepare versions based on the most recent SemVer milestone, and to add to a pipeline that performs auto addition, committing, and pushing of changes.
+Wrapper for [`github-changelog-generator`](https://github.com/github-changelog-generator/github-changelog-generator) that allows human-readable changelog sections to be retained to automatically prepare versions based on the most recent SemVer milestone, and to add to a pipeline that performs auto addition, committing, and pushing of changes.

 ## Rationale

-`github-changelog-generator` is a fantastic tool.
-Unfortunately, I'm not too familiar with Ruby and I'm much faster with `bash` scripting to achieve my ends through a fork.
-This generator adds the following features:
+`github-changelog-generator` is a fantastic tool and this tool utilises and extends it.
+Autolog:

 - Can be used to automatically update the changelog on an event trigger.
 - Allows keeping human-readable/edited changes available.